Shippable/docs/sources/platform/workflow/job/deploy.md

 * **`name`** -- should be an easy to remember text string

 * **`type`** -- is set to `deploy`
 * **`stabilityDuration`** -- Optional.
 The amount of time in seconds (0-300) that a new service created in a blueGreen deployment should be stable before marking the deployment as successful.
-Stable means that the desired number of replicas matches the number that are actually running in the cluster. **This feature is only supported for ECS clusters at this time.** This setting is ignored if deployment method is not blueGreen.
+Stable means that the desired number of replicas matches the number that are actually running in the cluster.
+This setting is ignored if deployment method is not blueGreen.

 * **`steps`** -- is an object which contains specific instructions to run this Job
     * `IN` -- You need one `cluster` and at least one `manifest`-based input (`manifest`, `release`, or `deploy`).
 You have can have more than one of these and if you use multiple, each `manifest` will be deployed as a separate service.
 Below is the list of all Resources and Jobs that can be supplied as `IN`